High-speed rail in Australia: Queensland

-The Electric Tilt Train entered service in Queensland on 6 November 1998 on the Spirit of Capricorn between Brisbane and Rockhampton.
-With a journey time of seven hours, they shaved over two hours from the schedule operated by InterCity Express sets.

-Using traction equipment based on the JR Shikoku 8000 series trains, the Tilt Train set an Australian train speed record of 210 km/h north of Bundaberg in May 1999, a record that still stands.
-This makes it Australia's only train to exceed the common definition of high-speed rail, and also makes it the fastest narrow-gauge train in the world.
+The Electric Tilt Train entered service in Queensland on 6 November 1998, operating the Spirit of Capricorn between Brisbane and Rockhampton.
+With a journey time of seven hours, they shaved over two hours from the schedule operated by the preceding InterCity Express sets.
+Using traction equipment derived from the JR Shikoku 8000 series trains, one reached 210 km/h north of Bundaberg in May 1999, an Australian speed record that still stands and which makes it the fastest narrow-gauge train in the world.

-In August 1999 a contract was awarded to Walkers for two diesel tilting trains to operate services from Brisbane to Cairns.
-In contrast to the Electric Tilt Train, the diesel Tilt Train is a push-pull locomotive based train.
+In August 1999, a contract was awarded to Walkers for two diesel tilting trains to operate services from Brisbane to Cairns.
+In contrast to the Electric Tilt Train, the Diesel Tilt Train is a push-pull locomotive based train.
 In October 2010 Downer Rail was awarded a contract to build a further diesel tilt train with two power cars and 12 carriages to replace locomotive hauled stock on The Sunlander.
-The third and brand new set was delivered and entered service in 2014.
+The third set entered service in 2014.

-The maximum speed of the Tilt Train in service is 160 km/h.
+The maximum speed of the Tilt Trains in service is 160 km/h.